 A Mobile GroomerCheck Price on Amazon

 Another option to check out before you make a final decision is a mobile pet grooming service.
 These are available in many areas these days, making it handy—your pet doesn’t have to go anywhere to be groomed.

 Most mobile groomers work out of a large van or even a trailer, which have been specially converted.
-You’ll find they contain all the necessary grooming equipment, including grooming tables, running water, a bathtub, pet grooming gloves, pet grooming supplies, etc. The groomer may use a generator to supply the necessary electrical power needed to run lights and clippers, etc.
+You’ll find they contain all the necessary grooming equipment, including grooming tables, the best brushes for your cat and dog, running water, a bathtub, pet grooming gloves, pet grooming supplies, etc. The groomer may use a generator to supply the necessary electrical power needed to run lights and clippers, etc.